-During 2000, John Schnatter, the Company's Founder and Chief Executive Officer, earned from Papa John's Marketing Fund, Inc. (the "Marketing Fund"), a total of \$169,030 for the use of his image and services in the production and use of certain electronic and print advertisements.
-Mr. Schnatter's minor children also earned a total of \$8,678 from the Marketing Fund for the use of their images and services in certain advertisements.
+During 2001, John Schnatter, the Company's Founder and Chief Executive Officer, earned from Papa John's Marketing Fund, Inc. (the "Marketing Fund"), a total of \$60,341 for the use of his image and services in the production and use of certain electronic and print advertisements.
+Mr. Schnatter's minor children also earned a total of \$1,436 from the Marketing Fund for the use of their images and services in certain advertisements.
 The Marketing Fund, a nonprofit corporation formed primarily to support local, regional and national marketing efforts of the Company and its franchisees, is funded by assessment of a percentage of sales generated by both Company-owned and franchised restaurants.
-Included in the amount earned by Mr. Schnatter in 2000 from the Marketing Fund were \$150,000 as an annual retainer and \$19,030 for residuals from the broadcast of certain television commercials in which he appeared.
-In 2000, Company-owned restaurants contributed 27.2 percent of the total contributions to the Marketing Fund from all Papa John's restaurants.
+Included in the amount earned by Mr. Schnatter in 2001 from the Marketing Fund were \$37,500 as a retainer, which was discontinued during 2001, and \$22,841 for residuals from the broadcast of certain television commercials in which he appeared.
+The Company has guaranteed up to \$3.0 million of external bank borrowings by the Marketing Fund.
+In 2001, Company-owned restaurants contributed 24.7 percent of the total contributions to the Marketing Fund from all Papa John's restaurants.

-During 2000, the Company paid \$695,184 to Hampton Airways, Inc. ("Hampton"), for charter aircraft services.
-Included in the amount paid to Hampton is \$58,654 for use of a charter aircraft owned by RFS Aviation Corporation ("RFS").
-Hampton's sole shareholder is John Schnatter.
-RFS's sole shareholder is Richard F. Sherman.
-The Company believes the rates charged to the Company were at or below rates that could have been obtained from an independent third party for similar aircraft.
+During 2001, the Company paid \$442,712 to Hampton Airways, Inc. ("Hampton"), for charter aircraft services.
+Included in the amount paid to Hampton is \$25,101 for use of a charter aircraft

+Company believes the rates charged to the Company were at or below rates that could have been obtained from an independent third party for similar aircraft.

 Effective December 27, 1999, the Papa John's Franchise Advisory Council, an advisory group including Papa John's franchisees that meets periodically to discuss issues of importance to the Company and its franchisees, initiated a program that allows the cost of cheese to Papa John's restaurants to be established on a quarterly basis.
 Certain franchisees of the Company formed a corporation, BIBP Commodities, Inc. ("BIBP"), that purchases cheese at the prevailing market price and sells it to the Company's distribution subsidiary, PJ Food Service, Inc. ("PJFS"), at a fixed quarterly price based in part upon historical average market prices.
 PJFS in turn sells cheese to Papa John's restaurants at a set quarterly price.
-Capital Delivery, Ltd., a wholly owned subsidiary of the Company, has made available a \$17.6 million line of credit to BIBP to fund cash deficits as they may arise; to date no extensions of credit under the line have been made.
-Among the shareholders of BIBP are the following: Wade Oney (9.09%), a franchisee entity owned in part by Michael Pierce (9.09%), and a franchisee entity owned in part by Wayne Gaunce (18.18%).
-BIBP intends to pay to its shareholders a total annual dividend equal to eight percent of each shareholder's initial investment.
-Otherwise, BIBP intends to manage its operations on a break-even basis over time, and there is no expectation that the value of the ownership interests in BIBP will appreciate.
+The purchase of cheese by PJFS from BIBP is not guaranteed.
+Capital Delivery, Ltd., a wholly owned subsidiary of the Company, has made available a \$7.6 million line of credit to BIBP to fund cash deficits as they may arise; as of March 15, 2002, no extensions of credit under the line were outstanding.
+The Company has guaranteed up to \$2.0 million of external bank borrowings by BIBP.
+Among the shareholders of BIBP are the following: Wade Oney (9.09%), a franchisee entity owned in part by Michael Pierce (9.09%), a franchisee entity owned in part by Wayne Gaunce (18.18%), and a franchisee entity owned in part by Richard Sherman and Jack Laughery (18.18%).
+BIBP has paid its shareholders a total annual dividend equal to eight percent of each shareholder's initial investment; payment of future dividends is at the discretion of BIBP's board of directors and will depend upon the financial condition of BIBP and general business conditions.